jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Section Summary**: This section covers the fundamental architecture principles and patterns that form the foundation of the multi-agent system, providing the conceptual framework for understanding all subsequent sections.

 **Key Takeaways**:
-- 5 core design patterns (Factory, Orchestrator, ReAct, Subgraph, Message Passing) work together to create a robust architecture
+- 5 core design patterns (Factory, Orchestrator, ReAct, Modular Agent Architecture, Message Passing) work together to create a robust architecture
 - Key architectural decisions balance simplicity, maintainability, and functionality with clear rationale for each choice
 - Quality attributes (reliability, maintainability, extensibility, testability, performance) are achieved through specific architectural mechanisms
-- Graph-based architecture with subgraph modularity enables complex workflow orchestration and tool integration
+- Graph-based architecture with modular agent architecture enables complex workflow orchestration and tool integration

 ---